jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 ## Selected Presentations

+**Work-in-Progress: "The Continuous Line: Visualizing the History of American Literary Journalism"**, The Twelfth International Conference for Literary Journalism Studies, Halifax, Nova Scotia, _May 2017_

 **Paper: "Vignettes: Micro-Fictions in the Nineteenth Century Newspaper" w/Ryan Cordell**, 2016 ALA Symposium: The American Short Story: An Expansion of the Genre, Savannah, GA, _October 2016_

 **Paper: "What Made the Front Page in the 19th Century?: Computationally Classifying Genre in 'Viral Texts'"**, 2016 Keystone DH Conference, University of Pittsburgh, _June 2016_